 - New Collections: Assembly or creation of a new collection of folklife archival materials and records that make them more accessible and usable to a community beyond the curators or hosting institution.

 - Established Collections: Work to make an existing collection more available to a wider audience (as through digitization of archival materials, development of a collection repository website, or development of an interactive collection guide or particularly well-developed finding aid).
 Or an exceptional book or report that involves new research that enhances awareness of a folklife collection’s curation or contents.

 - Services to Collections Professionals: Provision of education, creation of guidelines or new techniques through case studies, or development of other services centered around collection management practices that will assist and improve the efforts specifically of folklife collection management professionals (such as new software or an app; articles; or workshops/webinars).

 Should have been created during the two calendar years prior to the submission deadline.

 Must be nominated by a team that represents a range of project, community, and institutional partners.

-The current AFS Archives and Libraries Section Prize Committee includes David Azzolina, Kelly Revak, Andy Kolovos, and Terri Jordan, chair.
+The current AFS Archives and Libraries Section Prize Committee includes David Azzolina, Mary Manning, Annie Craycraft, Jordan Lovejoy, Sarah Craycraft, and Christine Blythe, chair.